osiweb/unified_retro_keyboard/hardware/keyboard-sol/README.md

 project, which must be separately built or acquired.

 This keyboard has a sibling Sol-20 keyboard with integrated encoder [(here)](../keyboard-sol-integrated).
-The two keyboards are identical except for the following difference:
+The two keyboards are identical except for the following differences:

 1. The integrated version places the connector closer to the main board keyboard socket, so the original cable fits more easily.